 Subvert the Status Quo

-Abraham Joshua Heschel was an orthodox rabbi who was a philosopher, a friend of Martin Luther King and wrote The Sabbath among other books.
-He was particularly concerned with time and a proponent of the celebration of things in time rather than gaining power and control in the realm of space.
-He advocated creating a "cathedral in time."
+Abraham Joshua Heschel was an orthodox rabbi and philosopher, and a friend of Martin Luther King.
+He wrote The Sabbath among other books.
+He teaches about creating wealth in time rather than seeking to gain power in the realm of space.
+He advocated for a "cathedral in time."

-It slowed down, became luxurious and nourishing.
-We had nothing to do, only to be and enjoy for the duration.
+There was nothing we had to do, the only requirement was to be for the duration.
 We would wear our best clothes, take them off, splurge on the best food, listen to whatever music, open a fantastic beer, watch a daytime movie.
-There were no real rules except not to invite in the profane; no phone, no computer, no answering the door.
-It continued and included the kids, after they came home from school, unless other plans couldn't be held at bay.
+There were no real rules except not to invite in the profane; phone, computer, answering the door.
+It included the kids after they came home from school, sometimes other plans couldn't be held at bay.
+But we always took a few hours.
 And then we would do it again the next week.
-Another break in the regularly scheduled programming, something to look forward to, that nourished the soul, the relationship, life.
+Another break in the regularly scheduled programming, something to look forward to, that turned out to also nourish the soul, the relationship, life.

 Abraham Joshua Heschel: “To gain control of the world of space is certainly one of our tasks.
 The danger begins when, in gaining power in the realm of space, we forfeit all aspirations in the realm of time.
 There is a realm of time where the goal is not to have but to be, not to own but to give, not to control but to share, not to subdue but to be in accord.
 Life goes wrong when the control of space, the acquisition of things of space, becomes our sole concern.”